naveen4152/linux_works/README.md

 # linux_works
-This repo will consists of all Linux fundamentals.
+This repo will consists of all Linux fundamentals & commands.